StonebayKyle/experimentation/warframe-trading-formatter/README.txt

     - This is useful for automatically preparing your text to be chat channel compatible in-game, where character limits can be annoying to circumvent.
     - If an item (or items) is larger than the selected character limit, they will be inserted into the "Overflow" section at the bottom of the output.

+Sorting - Sorts items alphabetically, inverse alphabetically, or randomly each format.

 --------- Files ---------
 RECOMMENDED: Place this program in its own folder, so your data isn't accidentally overwritten. input.txt - User's initial input into the main text box, saved upon pressing "Format!"
 (WARNING: will be overwritten by future formats) output.txt - Formatted result based on the user's input and settings.
-Result is also printed in the main text box. config.properties (TODO) - Stores user preferences for each setting, saved upon pressing "Save Preferences."
+Result is also printed in the main text box.